servactory/servactory.com/docs/guide/usage/call.md

 # Service call

-The service can only be called through the `.call` and `.call!` methods.
+Services are called via `.call` or `.call!` methods.

 ## Method `.call!`

-Calling a service via the `.call!` method will throw an exception if any problem occurs within the service.
+The `.call!` method throws an exception if any problem occurs within the service.

 ::: code-group